Bone Graft Surgery Post-Operative Instructions

 Since bone grows and heals slowly, and requires conditions conducive to a proper environment and blood supply, it is imperative that immediately after your bone graft that you alter your diet, as you would for any Oral Surgical procedure.
 This means that you should not eat anything that is too large, too hot, or too sticky.
 Your food should be tepid or on the cool side.
 Any food too hot will have a deleterious affect on your surgical procedure.
 Common sense must be used in determining what should be done or not done.
 If for some reason you have a question about anything post surgically, please call the office and we will inform you of the proper action to take.

 Smoking after any Oral Surgical procedure will ALWAYS delay or badly disrupt normal healing due to a decrease in oxygenation of the tissue that is healing.
 Smoking should therefore be stopped for the first 7 to 10 days to allow for adequate initial tissue closure.
-Complete epithilization (closure) and wound healing normally takes a minimal of 21 days from the day the surgery was completed under ideal healing conditions and no other underlying systemic causes such as Diabetes Melitus, etc.
+Complete epithelialization (closure) and wound healing normally takes a minimum of 21 days from the day the surgery was completed under ideal healing conditions and no other underlying systemic causes such as Diabetes Melitus, etc.

 Bone grafting is a very predictable surgical procedure when done correctly and when patient cooperation is adhered to.
 Please try to be reasonable in understanding that this procedure has inherent risks associated with it as stated in your informed consents.
 Some of these risks are also pertinent to your post operative care.